Thomas Sweswe: Bidvest Wits

 On 27 June 2012, it was announced that Sweswe had signed a two-year contract with Bidvest Wits.
 Prior to joining Bidvest, the defender held talks with fellow Premier Soccer League club Black Leopards but the deal eventually fell through.

 Upon joining Bidvest Wits, Sweswe was reunited with former Kaizer Chiefs teammate Tinashe Nengomasha, and he cited this, combined with the fact that he would be joining another Johannesburg-based club, as two of the main reasons for joining the Clever Boys: he told The Herald " I am happy that I have signed with a Johannesburg club.
 I am at home here in Johannesburg and I aim to continue working hard, as I have always done, to help my new club win trophies.
 It also feels good that I will be playing with Tinashe...I believe we make a good team."
 He played full season at Bidvest Wits and played for about 28 games in his 1st season.
 In 2013–14 season he was granted with SA permanent resident and was registered as a local player but never played any official games because of injuries.

 In September 2012 Sweswe was ruled out for two weeks after a collision with teammate Aaron Mokoena sustained in training left the defender with deep cuts to his mouth.

 International career

 Sweswe played for Zimbabwe at the 2007 Merdeka Tournament held in Malaysia.
 He scored a spectacular goal in the 4–2 loss to Singapore in Zimbabwe's opening match on 21 August 2007 from just past the half-way line.
 The Warriors were eventually knocked out by Myanmar in the semi-finals.
 They played in the Cosafa tournament in Mozambique, losing in the finals to Mozambique on penalties.
+In 2007 he also played for Zimbabwe National team at the COSAFA tournament and the team was coached by Joey Antipas and Madinda Ndlovu he partnered James Matola at the centre back and where knocked out in the semi finals by Mozambique via the penalties shootouts.
+He also participated in the CAF Confederations cup with Mwana Africa from a small town of Bindura in Zimbabwe they reached the quarter finals and where knocked out by TP Mazembe of DR CONGO.